jgurnett/converter-extractor/README.md

 - ./depend.sh

 -
-- if on mac install ffmpeg, python pip, and with pip ffmpy
+- if on mac install ffmpeg, python pip3, and with pip3 ffmpy, pyunpack, patool